Hogan Lovells

 The merger created a global law firm with a significant footprint in both the US and Europe.

-It’s now the second-biggest UK law firm (ok, technically it’s ‘transatlantic’) with revenue of £2.15bn in 2023 and profit per equity partner (PEP) that's as high as any Magic Circle firm (except Slaughter and May’s based on best estimates as it’s not publicly disclosed) at a market-topping £2.2 million.
+It now consistently ranks among the biggest UK law firms (ok, technically it’s "transatlantic") with revenue of £2.32 billion in 2024 and profit per equity partner (PEP) that's as high as any Magic Circle firm (except Slaughter and May’s based on best estimates as it’s not publicly disclosed) at a market-leading £2.4 million.

 The firm is dual-headquartered in Washington D.C. and London and has a presence in all of the world’s key financial centres, including New York, London, Singapore, Hong Kong, Shanghai and Tokyo.